BoydyBoydy/LifeTask/README.md

 # LifeTask

+## Purpose of this repository
+This is an issues-only repository.

+If you have any issues with this application, please create a new issue for it.

+I'm happy to receive feedback either through GitHub or through the feedback form link in the application itself.

 ## Vision
 Create a Personal Task Management Application that is suitable for most uses, that is free to use for individuals.